-The athletic counsel will consist of five member depending on the situation when deemed necessary by the superintendent.
+The Athletic Council will consist of five member depending on the situation when deemed necessary by the superintendent.

-1. Athletic Director

-- 2. Principal

-- 3. Head Coach

-- 4. Additional Coaching Staff

-- 5. Faculty Members
+- 1. Athletic Director (unless directly involved in the incident) - 2.
+Principal - 3.
+Head Coach (unless directly involved in the incident) - 4.
+Additional Coaching Staff from the same or different sport. - 5.
+Faculty Members

-If the athletic counsel does not resolve the dispute/conflict an appeal may be made to the superintendent and finally the board of education.
+If the athletic counsel does not resolve the dispute/conflict a written appeal may be made to the superintendent and finally the Board of Education.
+This written appeal must be made no later than three business days after the Athletic Council's decision is given.